Understanding Car Insurance Rate Lock Periods

 The majority of car insurance policies follow these term lengths:

-- Six-month policies: The most common structure, allowing insurers to reassess risk and adjust rates more frequently at renewal
+- Six-month policies: The most common structure, allowing insurers to reassess risk and adjust rates more frequently at policy renewal

 - 12-month policies: Offered by select insurers, providing longer rate stability and fewer renewal interactions